SachinMaharana/ceph-cluster-vms/README.md

 A configurable terraform files to create a cluster of mons and osds in AWS to be used while exploring ceph installation.

+A inventory file is also generated automatically to be used directy with https://github.com/SachinMaharana/ceph-ansible-custom

-Should not be used for production as all VM's are in public subnet and have an associated public ip address.
+NOTE: Should not be used for production as all VM's are in public subnet and have an associated public ip address.

 ## Useful Commands